mickknutson/github_copilot_master_class/chapter02/README.md

-# Chapter 02: Using Copilot for coding
+# Chapter 02: Using Github Copilot for coding

 Various features of Github Copilot including example prompts and exercises for different features.